Courteney Cox: 2000s: Continued success

+2010s: Directorial debut and expansion

 Cox reprised her role as Gale Weathers from the Scream trilogy for the sequel Scream 4.
 The film was released in theaters on April 15, 2011.

-Cox made her directorial debut and had a cameo appearance in a Lifetime television drama film TalhotBlond, which premiered on the network on June 23, 2012.
+She made her directorial debut and had a cameo appearance in a Lifetime television drama film TalhotBlond, which premiered on the network on June 23, 2012.

 In 2014, Cox directed and produced the black comedy film Just Before I Go, starring Seann William Scott and Elisha Cuthbert.
 The film premiered at the Tribeca Film Festival on April 24, 2014, and it was released in select theaters on April 24, 2015.
 From 2014 to 2017, she executive produced the syndicated game show Celebrity Name Game, hosted by Craig Ferguson.
 It ended after three seasons.
 The series earned her a nomination for the Daytime Emmy Award for Outstanding Game Show.

 In 2016, Cox starred in the independent drama film Mothers and Daughters, alongside Susan Sarandon, Mira Sorvino, and Sharon Stone.
 The film was released to generally negative reviews on May 6, 2016.

-2018–present: Current work

 In 2019, she created and executive produced the Facebook Watch documentary series 9 Months with Courteney Cox, which focuses on "people from across the country of various race, religion, and class as they self-document their 9-month journey of pregnancy".
 It lasted for three seasons until 2021.
+In 2019, it was reported she would executive produce and star as Brittany Wagner in the Spectrum Originals adaptation of the documentary series Last Chance U.

+2020s: Current work

 In 2020, she guest starred in the ABC sitcom Modern Family.
 Cox reunited with her Friends co-stars for a reunion special titled Friends: The Reunion, which was released on May 27, 2021, on HBO Max.
 The special earned Cox a nomination for the Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded).
+In the same year she launched her line of home products, named Homecourt.
+She also participated in the Celebrity Escape Room special to raise $150,000 for Red Nose Day.

 Cox reprised her role as Gale Weathers for the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
-The film was released on January 14, 2022 to box office success and positive reviews.

-Cox signed on to star alongside Greg Kinnear in the Starz horror comedy series Shining Vale, from creators Sharon Horgan and Jeff Astrof.
-Cox stars as Patricia "Pat" Phelps, who moves her family "from the 'crazy' of the city to a large, old house in the suburbs where evil and humor collide."
-She is also set to executive produce and star as Brittany Wagner in the Spectrum Originals adaptation of the documentary series Last Chance U.
+The film was released on January 14, 2022, to box office success and positive reviews.
+Also in 2022, she signed on to star alongside Greg Kinnear in the Starz horror comedy series Shining Vale, from creators Sharon Horgan and Jeff Astrof; she plays Patricia "Pat" Phelps, who moves her family "from the 'crazy' of the city to a large, old house in the suburbs where evil and humor collide."

+Cox again reprised her role as Gale Weathers for the sixth Scream film, which she also executive produced.
+The film was released on March 9, 2023, to box office success and positive reviews.
+Also in 2023, she received a star on the Hollywood Walk of Fame.